Lung Cancer Screenings

 The OSUCCC – James offers comprehensive screening for people at high risk for lung cancer.
 High-risk individuals include:

-- Ex-smokers who quit within the past 15 years
+- Current smoker or one who has quit within the last 15 years

 Lung-cancer screening at the OSUCCC – James, which starts with low-dose computed tomography (CT), is more comprehensive than at nearly any other hospital or commercial laboratory in the United States.

 Our experts are highly trained to understand all lung cancers, their complexities and how they act and react differently in each person.
 And understanding what drives each patient’s own specific genes to change enables our team — world-renowned experts across multiple medical disciplines and treatment modes — to offer individualized, targeted therapies found only here at the OSUCCC – James.

 OSUCCC – James screenings also include a same-day consultation with a board-certified pulmonologist and if you would like, a certified smoking-cessation specialist as well.

 An accurate, complete diagnosis is essential for effectively treating lung cancer.
 Because there is no routine lung cancer, the OSUCCC – James’ world-renowned lung cancer subspecialists reach across multiple disciplines and modes of treatment, working together to offer patients the latest technologies and the most advanced procedures to understand lung cancer at the molecular and genetic levels — the levels that drive each patient’s specific kind of lung cancer.

 Our team includes experts who specialize in lung cancer — and only lung cancer, 24/7 — studying, discovering, researching and treating each kind, and developing and delivering leading-edge therapies to stop it in its tracks.

 When a patient first experiences lung cancer symptoms or has a positive screening result, one or more tests can help detect lung cancer and determine if it has spread.
 The first diagnostic tests ordered usually include: